Chandratapa/AddressBook/README.md

 2. We need to use the JWT token generated in step 1 to access the remaining api's whose description can be found  using the url http://localhost:{any_port}/swagger-ui.html

-I have also uploaded the postman collection in github  Reece.postman_collection.json Example for authorization header key- value is shown below Key = Authorization
+I have also attached the postman collection in the email -  Reece.postman_collection.json Example for authorization header key- value is shown below Key = Authorization
 Value = Bearer jwttoken